void-linux/void-packages/Manual.md

 - `perl-ModuleBuild` For packages that use the Perl [Module::Build](http://search.cpan.org/~leont/Module-Build-0.4202/lib/Module/Build.pm) method.

-- `perl` For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.
+- `perl-module` For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.

 - `python-module` For packages that use the Python module build method (setup.py).